- Home

 Relationship with recipient may change

 Is the recipient someone you know?
-Keep in mind that the donation may change your relationship.
-Often, it creates a stronger bond, but tensions can also arise—for example, if the other person does not "take good care of your kidney" and, for instance, lives an unhealthy lifestyle.
+Keep in mind that the donation can change your relationship.
+Often, you develop a stronger bond.
+However, tensions can also arise.
+For example, if the other person does not 'take good care of your kidney' and, for instance, lives an unhealthy lifestyle.

-If your kidney doesn't work as well as expected or you aren't feeling well after the surgery, this can be emotionally difficult for both of you.
+If your kidney does not function as well as expected or you feel less well yourself after the surgery, this can be emotionally difficult for both of you.

-“My brother's kidney has changed my life.
-I am very grateful to him for being willing to do this for me.”
+“My brother's kidney changed my life.
+I am very grateful to him for wanting to do this for me.”

 Exciting for the people around you

-Donating a kidney while living is nerve-wracking for you, but certainly also for your children or other loved ones.
+Donating a kidney while living is exciting for you, but certainly also for your children or other loved ones.

 Costs and reimbursements